mongoose-os-apps/losant-temp-sensor/README.md

 ## `tempOffset`
 Since this app relies on the **internal temperature sensor** of ESP32/8266, which reads the temperature of the MCU, therefore the temperature readings are bound to be **off by a certain value** from the ambient temperature.
 To make the readings **approximately** equal to the ambient temperature, we may subtract a specific value from the readings.
 That additional value is the `tempOffset`.

-> The graph of MCU temperature and ambient temperature are almost alike if not for the upward shifting due to the additional MCU internal heat.
-The `tempOffset` value compensates for it and that is the core concept of this app.
+> The graph of MCU temperature and ambient temperature versus time are almost alike if not for the upward shifting due to the additional MCU internal heat.
+The `tempOffset` value compensates for it and that is the core concept of this app for obtaining **approximate** temperature readings.

 This app subtracts `tempOffset` value from the temperature readings so a positive value represents decrement and vice versa.